monte-language/monte/docs/source/miranda.rst

     ``_uncall`` undoes the call that created this object.
 The default implementation returns ``null``, because objects are, by default, not uncallable.
-A good implementation of ``_uncall`` will return a list containing ``[maker, verb, args]`` such that ``M.call(maker, verb, args)`` will produce a new object which is equal to this object.
+A good implementation of ``_uncall`` will return a list containing ``[maker, verb :Str, args :List, namedArgs :Map]`` such that ``M.call(maker, verb, args, namedArgs)`` will produce a new object which is equal to this object.

     Providing an instance of ``_uncall`` makes an object eligible for uncall-based catamorphisms (fold, reduce, ...).
 In particular, uncallable objects are comparable by value.

     .. note::
-        At some point in the near future, you'll need to both implement ``_uncall`` and also pass an audition proving that your uncall is correct in order to gain the benefit of uncallability.
+        In order to be eligible for value comparisons, you'll need to both implement ``_uncall`` and also pass an audition proving that your uncall is correct.
+See ``Selfless`` and ``Transparent`` for details.

 ``_whenBroken/1``
     ``_whenBroken``, by default, does nothing on near objects and sends